jovijovi/pxbee-flow-contracts/README.md

 - All stakeholders related to the platforms play a certain role in the platform and are able to get the economic revenue.

-- Compared to the centralized community, a decentralized community platform is owned and managed by users themselves.
-And it exists only for the benefit of the community.
+- Compared to the centralized community, users own and manage a decentralized community platform by themselves.
+It exists only for the benefit of the community.

 - Smart contracts defined by blockchain technology determined the economic rules of the platform and ensured to carry out fairly and openly.